 What is a good reason to increase complexity?

 On paper, all of the above seems logical.
 But it is also very vague.
 There is nothing even resembling an actual definition of either complexity or simplicity, nothing we can use as a rule of thumb to judge which feature is worth a month of effort, which 6 months, which just a day.
-And this is where the fog commences and the bickering starts being intense.
+And this is where the fog commences and the bickering starts.

 The real reason, why developers and managers don’t care for this guideline, is because we don’t agree on the meaning of “simple”.

-If, however, I am a new developer on the project and I can see the software all scarred from botched passed projects, I might also be convinced that if we do not act now and start paying for our past misjudgments, then this project is doomed either way.
+But if I’m the new developer on the project looking at the software and seeing all the scars from passed rushed projects, I might also be convinced that if we do not act now and start paying for our past misjudgments, then this project is doomed either way.

 So what do we do?